Chhabri: Health

 Although this village is fairly modern, it has many challenges including drinking water, an outdated sewage system, free health service and emergency medical service.
+During his tenure, Sardar Iqbal Khan Mastoi served as chairman and oversaw several development initiatives in Chabri Bala.
+These included improvements to the drinking water supply system, expansion of the sewage infrastructure in most areas, and provision of electricity across the village, among other developments.
+These projects were carried out during the 19s, reportedly with funding from his personal resources.

 This village has produced many prominent professionals working in the government (e.g. Pakistan Atomic Energy Commission, Health, Education and Police department), banking, law and business sectors due to its good infrastructure.

 This village is politically divided and has many players and active figures.